 You’re looking for a set it and forget it investment

 If your goal is to be a passive investor, a Self-Directed IRA is the opposite of what you want.
-Managing a Self-Directed IRA requires active engagement with the investment process, and continuous research (see Due Diligence) to boot.
+Managing a self-directed IRA requires active engagement with the investment process, and continuous research to boot.